baliuzeger/blog/_posts/2021-07-28-HYL_ML_05_Logistic_Regression.md

 ![feature transformation](https://baliuzeger.github.io/sjl/assets/images/HYL_ML_05/feature-transform.png)

 however, it's not always easy for us to find how to perform the feature transformation effectively.
-If we choose the model model as cascaded llgistic regreesion and let train the model, we are actually using the **neural networks**.
+If we choose the cascaded logistic regression as the model and train it, we are actually using the **neural network**.

 ## References
 [Youtube Link](https://youtube.com/playlist?list=PLJV_el3uVTsPy9oCRY30oBPNLCo89yu49)